Spring Bat Release

 Where Do The Bats Go When They're Released?

-This is another reason why we are so excited to partner with the Joslyn Castle beginning in 2023.
-This is a fabulous venue for several reasons — First, it is a public venue that allows you to come out and see the release and to learn more about bats.
-Second, it is close to home for many of the bats.
 Most of our bats come from eastern Omaha and there is good evidence to support that the bats "go home" when released.
-This means that when we release at the Castle, we're giving most of the bats the shortest trip home.
+This means that when we release the bats there, we're giving most of the bats the shortest trip home.
 If you live in the neighborhood, don't worry — the bats aren't going to make a new roost in your house if you don't have bats there already.
 They are going to go back to their home roost as soon as they can.